Your privacy is important to us. We promise to protect your privacy and treat the information you give us as confidential.

 We use optional cookies, both browser and Flash-based software applications for conducting advertising and website research.
 These cookies are available only to members of our panel who have explicitly agreed to participate in our behavioural tracking research programme.
 The cookies keep track of certain online advertisements and web pages that you see, including how frequently the online content that we are measuring is viewed by your computer.
 Only a small number of ads or websites are measured through this research programme and the information we collect is used strictly for research purposes.
 No commercial messages or communications will be directed to you as a result of taking part in this research.
 Full details about this programme are available to you when you are logged into our site including instructions on how to discontinue your participation at any time.

 Like most web sites, we gather certain information automatically and store it in log files.
 This information includes IP (Internet Protocol) addresses, browser type, internet service provider (ISP), referring/exit pages, operating system, date/time stamp and click stream data.
 We use this information to analyse trends, to administer our site, to track users' movements around our site and to gather demographic information about our user base as a whole.
-To protect against fraud, we may link this automatically collected data to information submitted at http://www.toluna-group.com.

 Device Identification technologies assign a unique identifier to a user's computer to identify and track the computer.
-Angus Reid Forum does not use Device identification (also known as machine id or digital fingerprinting) technology to collect personal information or track the online activities of computer users.
+Angus Reid Forum does not use Device identification (also known as machine id or digital fingerprinting) technology to collect Personal Information or track the online activities of computer users.
 We use the technology to assist our clients in ensuring the integrity of survey results.
-The technology analyses information and data obtained from your computer's web browser and from other publically available data points, including for example the technical settings of your computer, the characteristics of your computer, and your computer's IP address.
+The technology analyses information and data obtained from your computer's web browser and from other publicly available data points, including for example the technical settings of your computer, the characteristics of your computer, and your computer's IP address.
 This data is used to create a unique identifier assigned to your computer.
 The unique identifier is an alpha-numeric id which we retain.
 We do not retain the information analysed by the technology to create the unique identifier.
 The technology does not disrupt or interfere with your use or control of your computer and it does not alter, modify or change the settings or functionality of your computer.